 We have to take a bathroom break and Kelly tells me that Jimmy called and he's on his way with Christina.

 "We can finish the outdoor shots next week," he says.

 I let him know that the test is THIS week, not next.
 There IS no next week for me and this film.
 What I shoot today is what I'll have.
 Period.
 By midday we're done and it's time for the outdoor shots.

-It WOULD be bright and sunny today and the unfiltered sunlight directly overhead is ridiculously bright.
+It's supposed to be overcast, but of course, it WOULD be bright and sunny today and the unfiltered sunlight directly overhead is ridiculously bright.
 The image in my viewfinder is zebra striping like crazy.
 The light and shadow and drop off is just too much.
 We pause for lunch, which is good because everyone is hungry anyway.
 I treat us all to a fast food restaurant that I can't stand but it's the only thing nearby and available.

 1:30pm and we get back.
 The sun looks like it hasn't moved and the traffic noise is a bit much.
 Worse, planes are flying overhead every few minutes and motorcycles are grinding past.